akorott/Motorboat_Scrapy_Script/README.md

 # Motorboat_Scrapy_Script

-Scrapy script used to scrape motorboat data from boat24.com.
+Scrapy script used for scraping motorboat data from boat24.com.

 The following data is collected for each listing: